Cam0505/4DStack/dbt/models/docs.md

 {% docs humidity %}
     The relative humidity of the air at a given location, measured as a percentage (%).
 High humidity levels can affect comfort and play a role in weather events like precipitation.
 {% enddocs %}

+{% docs holiday_name_au_state %}
+    The name of the Australian state/territory public holiday, if the date is a holiday.
+NULL if not a holiday.
+{% enddocs %}

+{% docs holiday_name_nz %}
+    The name of the New Zealand public holiday, if the date is a holiday.
+NULL if not a holiday.
+{% enddocs %}
 # I
+{% docs is_holiday_au_national %}
+    Boolean flag indicating if the date is a national Australian public holiday (observed across all states/territories).
+{% enddocs %}

+{% docs is_holiday_au_state %}
+    Boolean flag indicating if the date is a public holiday in the specific Australian state or territory.
+{% enddocs %}

+{% docs is_holiday_nz %}
+    Boolean flag indicating if the date is a public holiday in New Zealand.
+{% enddocs %}

+{% docs is_long_weekend %}
+    Boolean flag identifying long weekends (3+ day weekends that include public holidays).
+    Important for travel demand analysis as these periods typically see increased domestic travel.
+{% enddocs %}

+{% docs is_peak_travel %}
+    Boolean flag identifying peak travel periods including Christmas/New Year, Easter weekends, winter holidays, and Melbourne Cup weekend.
+These periods typically have higher flight prices.
+{% enddocs %}

+{% docs is_school_holiday_au_state %}
+    Boolean flag indicating if the date falls within school holiday periods for the specific Australian state or territory.
+    Based on typical school calendar patterns and includes summer, autumn, winter, and spring breaks.
+{% enddocs %}

+{% docs is_school_holiday_nz %}
+    Boolean flag indicating if the date falls within New Zealand school holiday periods.
+    Based on the 4-term system with breaks between terms and summer holidays.
+{% enddocs %}

+{% docs is_school_holiday_period %}
+    Boolean flag indicating if the date is a school holiday in ANY region (Australia or New Zealand).
+    Useful for identifying periods of increased family travel demand.
+{% enddocs %}

+{% docs is_weekend %}
+    Boolean flag identifying Saturday and Sunday.
+Weekend travel patterns often differ significantly from weekday patterns.
+{% enddocs %}
 # J
 # K
 # L